Amir Richardson: Fiorentina

 On 12 August 2024, Richardson joined Serie A club Fiorentina.

+On 22 January 2026, Richardson moved to Danish club Copenhagen on loan, with an option to buy.

+On 18 July 2026, Richardson returned to Le Havre on loan for the 2026–27 season.

 International career

 Richardson is the son of the American former basketball player Micheal Ray Richardson and a Moroccan mother, Ilham Ngadi, born in Fez, Morocco.
 He played for the France U20s in 2021.
 He was called up to the Morocco U23s in March 2023.
 Born in France, Richardson is eligible to represent either France, Morocco or the United States at international level.

 In June 2023, he was included in the final squad of the Moroccan under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted on home soil, where the Atlas Lions won their first title and qualified for the 2024 Summer Olympics.

 In May 2023, Richardson was approached by the United States Soccer Federation, to see if the player would be willing to change his allegiance to the United States national team.
 He ultimately turned them down.

 In September 2023, Richardson made his senior debut for the Morocco national team, in a 1–0 winning effort against Burkina Faso.
 Richardson was included in the official Morocco 2023 Africa Cup of Nations squad.